The Grouparoo Blog

 Safe and Secure

-Since your customer data lives where it belongs - in your control - you can make changes and deletions as needed, and you can prove it.
-Build a transparent GDPR/CCPA posture at your company with Grouparoo.
+Since your customer data lives where it belongs on your servers, you can make changes and deletions as needed, and you can prove it.
+You can build a transparent GDPR/CCPA process at your company with Grouparoo.
 Grouparoo has robust access controls and logs to ensure that every profile and group is managed the way it should be.

-The “Pull” pattern has a wonderful property - we can check up on the data whenever we are about to use it!
+The “Pull” pattern has a wonderful property; Grouparoo can check up on the data whenever we are about to use it!
 This means that rather than waiting for an event to (possibly) be sent to Grouparoo to update a customer’s preferences or LTV, we can ask the primary source.
-Grouparoo will always re-import the properties of every profile before sending a communication tp the customer, or syncing with a third party.
-This means that you can be sure that you’ll always be working with the latest customer preferences, purchase, email address, names, etc when communicating with them.
+Grouparoo will always re-import the properties of every profile before sending a communication to the customer, or syncing with a third party.
+This means that you can be sure that you’ll always be working with the latest customer preferences, purchase, email address, names, etc. when communicating with them.
 No lost events will prevent you from communicating effectively.

 Ready for ad-blocking technology by respecting consumer choices

-Finally, the pattern of tracking and sending so many events from our sites and applications is leading to more and more consumers blocking tools like Segment and Google Analytics from getting any events at all.
+Finally, the pattern of tracking and sending so many events from our sites and applications is leading to more and more consumers blocking tools like Segment, Mixpanel, Amplitude, and Google Analytics from getting any events at all.
 In fact, major browsers are now shipping with defaults to prevent third-party tracking and cookies.
 Rather than fight the modern privacy-conscious consumer because your marketing stack relies on events, embrace the choices they are making.
-Utilize the authoritative source of their behavior and preferences you already have, your product database.
+Utilize your source-of-truth of their behavior and preferences you already have, your product database.